m24842/TrackingCamera/README.md

 ## Overview

 A proof of concept for a presenter tracking camera with intuitive gesture controlled 2-axis pan and tilt.
-By prioritizing gesture control, presenters can easily divert the camera's attention to specific areas, allowing for more immursive remote presentations compared to footage produced by static viewpoint, multi-region selection, or presenter tracking systems without gesture control.
+By prioritizing gesture control over head tracking, presenters can easily divert the camera's attention to specific areas, allowing for more immursive remote presentations compared to footage produced by static viewpoint, multi-region selection, or head tracking systems without gesture control.

 ## Hardware
 <img src="media/images/Assembled_Hardware.png" alt="Assembled Hardware" width="100%">